Zero to Success in 100 Days

 |Week 0||Week 1||Week 2||Week 3||Week 4||Week 5||Week 6||Week 7||Week 8||Week 9||Week 10||Week 11||Week 12||Week 13||Week 14||Week 15||Finals Week|

 The terms at Linfield College move very quickly.
 Fourteen weeks of classes and you find yourself facing finals week.
-Successful students are those who stay on top of all of the little details.
+Successful students are those who stay on top of the little details.
 Here's a list you can follow to enhance your chances of success.
 You can find an academic calendar with specific deadlines for each term at the Registrar's web page.
 At this site, you can also find a complete list of Linfield's academic offerings and priority registration schedule for each term.

 - Review the required texts for each class before they start.

 - Check Blackboard to see if any of your classes are using Blackboard tools as part of the class.
 Use your CatNet user name and password to log in to Blackboard.
-If one or more of your classes are not listed on Blackboard, email your professors so that you can access your class pages.

 - After you attend day one of each of your classes, make sure you purchase all assigned books.

 - Go to all your classes.
 Every class is important, especially at Linfield where there are such small classes and many professors know you.

 - At the first class, you will likely get a syllabus.
 Review this document thoroughly and record dates for assignments, tests, and field trips.